Yoshihiko Kadoya | Graduate School of Social Sciences,Department of Economics

 Possible Financial Supports

 If you wish, Yoshihiko Kadoya can help you to get scholarships including the MEXT Scholarship (Japanese Government Scholarship) and the JDS Scholarship (Japanese Government Scholarship).
-As of 2020, all PhD students at Kadoya Lab have won HU’s Excellent Student Scholarship and many of them have won the MEXT/ JDS Scholarship.
-See Student Achievement for the details.
-For the admission, the applicants must have

-• a master degree or its equivalent
+• a master’s degree or its equivalent

 • passion for empirical research

-• a good command of stata (not mandatory but preferable) More info Admission Page
+• a good command of stata (not mandatory but preferable)

 *Make sure to contact Yoshihiko Kadoya via email prior to making the application